DennisTsar/ballast/docs/src/orchid/resources/wiki/usage/mental-model.md

 How Inputs are handled within Ballast depends a bit on your specific needs, and will impact how Ballast requires you to write your code so that it is always handled safely.
-Ballast has several ways to configure how Inputs are processed, called `InputStrategies`, and understanding how and why to pick one over the other can help you build UIs that users love, while also avoiding some sutble issues in your implementation.
+Ballast has several ways to configure how Inputs are processed, called `InputStrategies`, and understanding how and why to pick one over the other can help you build UIs that users love, while also avoiding some stable issues in your implementation.

 At a high level, when working with Ballast and deciding how to process inputs, you should have the following things in mind: